evantahler/messagebot-core/README.md

 ## Testing

-`npm test` should prepare and run everything you need, including the creation and seeding of both your ElasticsSearch and Relational database.
+`npm test` should postinstall and run everything you need, including the creation and seeding of both your ElasticsSearch and Relational database.
 Ensure that the environment and various config files are prepared correctly.

 **Notes**
 - At this time, the test suite will only run on MySQL or Postgres, and assumes the test databases are local (on the same host) as where you are running the test suite code.